ICJIA/researchhub-docs/docs/auth-guide/studio.md

 _Research Hub Studio_ ([https://research.icjia.cloud/studio/](https://research.icjia.cloud/studio/)) is the central tool for the content management and publication workflow supported by the _ICJIA Research Hub_ project.
 Using _Research Hub Studio_, you, Author, can not only create new contents but also manage them throughout the whole publication process.

 ::: tip TIP
-See [the Workflow page](workflow.md) for more on the publication process supported by _ICJIA Resesarch Hub_.
+See [the Workflow page](workflow.md) for more on the publication process supported by _ICJIA Research Hub_.
 :::

 ### "What you see is what you get"